Trevor Berbick: Death

-On 28 October 2006, Berbick was murdered at a church in Norwich, Jamaica, by an assailant wielding a 2 in steel pipe.
+On 28 October 2006, Berbick was murdered at a church in Port Antonio, Jamaica, by an assailant wielding a 2 in steel pipe.
 He sustained repeated blows to the head and died at the scene.

 Police arrested two men, one of whom was Berbick's 20-year-old nephew Harold Berbick, in connection with the murder.
 They were interrogated at the Port Antonio police station in Portland early on the morning of 29 October.
 Local residents indicated that the suspect was involved in a land dispute with Berbick.
 On 3 November it was reported that Berbick's nephew, 20-year-old Harold Berbick, and an unidentified 18-year-old man had been charged with his murder by Jamaican police.
 On 20 December 2007, Harold Berbick was convicted for the murder of his uncle.
 His accomplice, Kenton Gordon, was convicted of manslaughter and both men were sentenced on 11 January 2008.
 Harold Berbick was sentenced to life in prison; Kenton Gordon was sentenced to fourteen years in prison.

-Trevor Berbick was buried at the Berbick family plot in Norwich, Port Antonio, Portland, Jamaica.